GriffithsLab/griffithslab-website/content/people/index.md

 At the WBMG, Davide will be working on several projects which will involve multimodal neuroimaging, non-invasive brain stimulation (TMS, TES) and whole-brain modelling.
 The primary aim of his project is to predict TMS outcomes by combining computational, neuroimaging and electrophysiological approaches.

 Trivia about Davide:
-As a proud Italian, Davide never forgets to renew his membership for “fighting against pineapple on pizza” (a.k.a.
+As a proud Italian, Davide never forgets to renew his membership for the “fighting against pineapple on pizza” (a.k.a.
 Hawaiian pizza) movement.
 He conducts a healthy lifestyle.
 He goes to the gym; he likes to hike and go for walks surrounded by nature.
 Davide is an enthusiastic basketball fan and he used to play semi-pro in the past.
 He is 6 ft 6 in. tall and is gradually getting used to his height.

 ---